SaynaSarvar/-Sign-Language-Alphabet-Recognition-with-ResNet-18/README.md

 * **Accuracy:** The model achieved an accuracy of **99.84%** on the test set.
 * **F1-Score:** The final F1-Score was **99.84%**, indicating a high level of precision and recall.
-* **Visualizations:** You can find the generated plots and the confusion matrix in the project directory.